Core Lessons

 Why we’re here

-We are passionate environmental scientists studying important, time-sensitive topics using data of all kinds.
+We are passionate environmental scientists and researchers studying important, time-sensitive topics using data of all kinds.
 And we were never taught to work efficiently with data.

 We are here because I know these files are on your computer — we all have them.